meshcloud/meshcloud-docs/docs/meshstack.openstack.index.md

 ## Prerequisites

 OpenStack comes in many different distributions and flavors.
-Similar to our approach for supporting Kubernetes, we try and maintain our OpenStack integration distribution-independent and purles based on "vanilla" OpenStack APIs.
+Similar to our approach for supporting Kubernetes, we try and maintain our OpenStack integration distribution-independent and purely based on "vanilla" OpenStack APIs.

 The latest OpenStack release officially validated with meshStack is [OpenStack Ussuri](https://www.openstack.org/software/ussuri/).
 However, any later OpenStack releases that continues to maintain API compatibility with the API versions specified